 Why was he important?

 His radical skills and conceptual gestures laid a foundation for much of the art of the 1960s and 1970s.
 His media included gold leaf, pigments, fire, live nude models, actions, fire, water, and events.
-Klein never had any formal training in art, though both his parents were artists, and he learned from them from an early age.
+Klein never had any formal art training, though both his parents were artists and learned from them early.
 During his short stint in Paris, Klein developed a spectacular range of avant-garde pieces, including Leap into the Void.
 However, he rejected the linear and reconceived form as value of impregnation, the filling of space with the pictorial immaterial sensibility.

 Into the Void

 One afternoon in the autumn of 1960, artist Yves Klein put on a clean, black suit and jumped off a roof.
 To him, and many people after that, it was a leap of faith, a spiraling vault out of conurbation, dashing the established artist into an incorporeal world he called the Void.

 This action was photographically documented and later exhibited on newsstands across Paris, obviously rattling every soul that encountered.
 Yet for all this boldness, Klein was far from being crazy.
 This was a performance for his next exhibition planned to take place at the Iris Clert Gallery in April 1958.
 The artist decided to create nothing for the exhibition except what he termed Into the Void.

 Into the Void is among the most well-known works by Yves Klein, as it was the one, alongside his initial work titled Monochrome that made him a household name in the art world.
 Nearly anyone in the art world is aware of the iconic portrait of Klein suspended in mid-air during the shoot of this famous work.